cihga39871/JobSchedulers.jl/docs/src/best_practice.md

       # 4.999998913757924e8
       ```

+### Submitting jobs within a parent job

 ## Avoid simultaneous use of `Job` and other multi-threaded methods using the `:default` thread pool

 Since a normal `Job` binds to a tid in the default thread pool and does not migrate, it is better not to simultaneously use `Job` and other threaded methods, such as `Threads.@spawn` and `Threads.@threads`.

-Also, JobScheduers.jl has very low extra computational costs (scheduling 10,000 jobs within 0.01 second), so normal threaded methods can be replaced with `Job`.
+Also, JobScheduers has very low computational costs (1~2 us/job from creation to destroy), so normal threaded methods can be replaced with `Job`.

 If you really want to use both `Job` and other threaded methods, it is better to make sure to run them at different time.
 You may use `wait_queue()`, `scheduler_stop()`, and `scheduler_start()` in this situation.